Bill Cosby found guilty of sexual assault - Journal du Cameroun

 The frail, 80-year-old Cosby — once beloved as “America’s Dad” — risks spending the rest of his life behind bars when he is sentenced for drugging and molesting Andrea Constand at his Philadelphia mansion in January 2004.

-Constand was in the packed courtroom in Norristown, just outside Philadelphia, as the verdict was read out to stifled sobs in the gallery.
-Cosby’s attorney quickly pledged to appeal.
+Cosby sat emotionless in the packed courtroom in Norristown, just outside Philadelphia, as the verdict was read out to stifled sobs in the gallery.
+Cosby’s attorney immediately vowed to appeal.

-A criminal conviction and possible prison term is a devastating prospect for the once towering figure in late 20th century American popular culture, the first black actor to grace primetime US television, who hit the big time after growing up as the son of a maid.
+T=It was a devastating downfall for the once towering figure in late 20th century American popular culture, the first black actor to grace primetime US television, who hit the big time after growing up as the son of a maid.

+Now, he is a convicted sex offender staring prison in the face.

 Cosby’s first trial ended last June with a hung jury, hopelessly deadlocked after 52 hours of deliberations.

-But on Thursday, a new sequestered jury, which deliberated for more than 14 hours over two days, found him guilty on all three counts of aggravated indecent assault, carried out while Constand was unconscious.
+But on Thursday, a new sequestered panel, which deliberated for more than 14 hours over two days, found him guilty on all three counts of aggravated indecent assault.

+Constand, a 45-year-old Canadian former basketball player turned massage therapist, sat with supporters in court to hear the verdict.

-Each count carries a maximum penalty of 10 years.
+Each count carries a maximum penalty of 10 years in prison.
 Judge Steven O’Neill is expected to hand down a sentence in the next 60 to 90 days.

-The pioneering African American actor and entertainer, adored by millions for his defining role on “The Cosby Show,” sat in silence as the jury foreperson read out the verdict.
+The pioneering African American actor and entertainer, adored by millions for his defining role on “The Cosby Show,” sat in silence as the jury announced the verdict that will change his life forever.

-But after the jury was led out, the Emmy winner — dogged for years by allegations of similar assaults against dozens of women — erupted in an expletive-laden tirade as prosecutors argued he was a flight risk.
+But after the panel was led out, the Emmy winner — dogged by allegations of similar assaults against 60 women — erupted in an expletive-laden tirade when prosecutors argued he was a flight risk.

-“He doesn’t have a plane you asshole!” yelled Cosby, referring to himself in the third person, after the district attorney argued he could flee anywhere in the world by private jet to gasps in court.
+“He doesn’t have a plane, you asshole!” yelled Cosby, referring to himself in the third person, to shocked gasps after the district attorney claimed he could flee anywhere in the world by private jet.

 The verdict was a vindication for the prosecution, with the district attorney who presided over the conviction saying the real Cosby had been unmasked after he “spent decades preying on women.”

-“I think now there is tremendous awareness of how these crimes have been covered up and papered over for years,” said Steele.

-“We hope that this verdict sends a strong message,” that victims of such crimes can come forward and be heard, he added.
+“He used his wealth, he used his network of supporters to help him conceal his crimes.
+Now we know today who was behind that act, who the real Bill Cosby was,” said the chief prosecutor, Kevin Steele, hoping the verdict would embolden other victims of sex crimes to come forward.

-Other women who claimed to have been assaulted by the megastar reacted with triumph.
-One was so emotional, she broke down in sobs and had to be escorted out of the court room.
+Other women who claimed to have been assaulted by the disgraced megastar were elated.
+One was so emotional, she broke down in sobs and had to be escorted out of the courtroom.

-“We are so happy that finally we can say, women are believed, and not only on #MeToo, but in a court of law where they were under oath, where they testified truthfully,” said Gloria Allred, the high-profile lawyer who represents more than two dozen Cosby accusers.
+“We are so happy that finally we can say, women are believed, and not only on #MeToo, but in a court of law,” said Gloria Allred, the high-profile lawyer who represents 33 Cosby accusers.

+“I feel like my faith in humanity is restored,” said Lili Bernard, the woman who had to be guided out of the courtroom.

-A case with no physical evidence, the trial essentially boiled down to he-said, she-said, hinging on how credible the jury found 45-year-old Constand, a former basketball player turned massage therapist.
+A case with no physical evidence, the trial essentially boiled down to he-said, she-said, and what the jury thought of Constand’s credibility.

-Experts had suggested that the cultural watershed of the #MeToo movement, which since last October has disgraced a litany of powerful men from Harvey Weinstein to Kevin Spacey, could make jurors more inclined to believe female victims.
+Experts had suggested that the #MeToo movement, which since last year has disgraced a litany of powerful men such as Harvey Weinstein and Kevin Spacey, could make jurors more inclined to believe female victims.

 – ‘Could not fight him off’ –